-Defining conditions for your stakeholders
+1. Defining conditions for your Stakeholders

 Locate the Stakeholder node and right-click it to select the Stakeholder configuration option:

-In this window, you will be able to define a condition that determines which users will be marked for each of the different stakeholders.
+In this window, you will be able to define a condition that determines which users will be marked for each of the different Stakeholders.

-To do this, first select a stakeholder in the left frame and then create a condition by building graphically an Or/And definition:
+To do this, first select a Stakeholder in the left frame and then create a condition by building graphically an Or/And definition:

-The image below shows how the Card Manager stakeholder should automatically consider all users which have Authorization level set to Card manager OR those users whose Role is Manager.
+The image below shows how the Card Manager Stakeholder should automatically consider all users which have Authorization level set to Card manager OR those users whose Role is Manager.

 Notice that this is a boolean condition, and you may use any information belonging to the user such as its role, skill, position, or even custom user properties.

-You may verify directly in the Work portal that such users are mapped into your stakeholders, due to that condition definition:
+You may verify directly in the Work Portal that such users are mapped into your Stakeholders, due to that condition definition:

-Consider these notes:
+Consider the following notes:

 1. Manual configuration/revision may still be needed.

-Note that there will most likely be additional information which varies from stakeholder to stakeholder (and which are not applicable specific to WFUser).
+Note that there will most likely be additional information which varies from Stakeholder to Stakeholder (and which are not applicable specific to WFUser).

 Since this additional information is not present in the WFUser entity, then you will need to enter it manually.

-This means that even though you use this feature (with or without the Migrate users option), you may need to edit the information of a user which has been automatically mapped as a stakeholder.
+This means that even though you use this feature (with or without the Migrate users option), you may need to edit the information of a user which has been automatically mapped as a Stakeholder.